sdwfrost/libtn93/README.md

 ## Benchmarks

 Even though all the versions are using the same underlying C code, there are differences in the performance due to the way that C functions are called.
-Some quick benchmarks (100,000 distance calculations between two HIV-1 sequences, 1320 base pairs long) are given below (from my Mac Pro).
+Some quick, rough benchmarks (1,000,000 distance calculations between two HIV-1 sequences, 1320 base pairs long) are given below (from my Mac Pro).

-- C (test/test2.c)
+- C (test/test2.c): 2.8s
-- Python (python/test2.py)
+- Python (python/test2.py): 4.8s
-- Rcpp (R/test2.R)
+- Rcpp (R/test2.R):
 - R/ape (R/test2_ape.R)
 - Nim (nim/test2.nim)